IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 single-domain IP link.

-As discussed in {{PATH-COMPUTE}}, there are two options to request an O-PNC to perform optical path computation: either via a "compute- only" TE tunnel path, using the generic TE tunnel YANG data model defined in {{TE-TUNNEL}} or via the path computation RPC defined in
+As discussed in {{PATH-COMPUTE}}, there are two options to request an O-PNC to perform optical path computation: either via a "compute-only" TE tunnel path, using the generic TE tunnel YANG data model defined in {{TE-TUNNEL}} or via the path computation RPC defined in
 {{PATH-COMPUTE}}.